jarmokivekas/tuamk-thesis/doc/overview.md

 and a mixing stage. \cite{raman15}

+\clearpage

 # Materials and Methods

 This section describes the implementation of a radio spectrum monitoring system using an NI USRP as the antenna interface.
-The application logic of the spectrum monitor was implemented in the Python \cite{python_software} scripting language by utilizing the open-source GNU radio \cite{gnu_radio_software} software suite and adjacent code libraries for DSP algorithms, visualization, and controlling the USRP.
+The application logic of the spectrum monitor was implemented in the Python \cite{python_software} scripting language by utilizing the open-source GNURadio \cite{gnu_radio_software} software suite and adjacent code libraries for DSP algorithms, visualization, and controlling the USRP.

 ## The Universal Software Radio Peripheral

-The USRP is a platform that is designed for research applications
-\cite{needed}, and it's evident based on earlier research publications that is suitable for spectrum sensing applications \cite{angrisani16}.
+The USRP is a platform that is designed for research applications, and it's evident based on earlier research publications that is suitable for spectrum sensing applications \cite{angrisani16}\cite{ni-white-15}.

+The majority of practical work in this thesis was done using a USRP-n210.

-The USRP has an FPGA that can be used for simple signal processing, however, due to the relatively small size of the FPGA, it is limited in its capability, and cannot be used to implement complex PHY layer DPS blocks. \cite{ni-forum-question}
+The USRP has an FPGA that can be used for simple signal processing, however, due to the small size of the FPGA, it is limited in its capability, and cannot be used to implement complex PHY layer DPS blocks for signal decoding.
+The FPGA's main purpose is to do resampling and type conversion of the digitized signal as well as handle network communication with the host PC, sample streaming, and control the RF daughterboard \cite{ni-forum-question}\cite{ettusN210}

 ## Data flow